Welcome to the Internet’s Most Comprehensive Tablet PC Comparison Site – updated November 2021

 Global tablet shipments are rising and although some markets are saturated, there is still tremendous room for growth in developing countries and in the business sector.
 The only thing stopping the tablet market from being considered the hottest item in tech is the rise of the ‘phablet’ – gigantic smartphones bigger than any known pocket.

 If you consider the phablet as a sub-set of a tablet, then tablet market growth in the last 6 years has been a little short of stratospheric and is set to continue.

 You can find many different types of tablet PCs on the market.
 A tablet PC comparison can be made according to their form.
 These are the standard forms of tablet computers:

 - Slate tablet PC – A classical tablet PC in the form of a pad with one touch screen and without a keyboard.

-- Convertible tablet PC - Basically a notebook with touch screen capability.
-They come in the form of a base and a screen that can be rotated/swivelled around by 180 degrees.
+- Convertible tablet PC – Basically a notebook with touch screen capability.
+They come in the form of a base and a screen that can be rotated/swiveled around by 180 degrees.

 - Hybrid tablet PC – Convertible tablets with detachable keyboard.

-- Phablets - oversized smartphones which cross over into tablet territory.
+- Phablets – oversized smartphones that cross over into tablet territory.

 Some of the latest tablets allow you to play Playstation 4 games on them, or stream TV from your home to your tablet, anywhere in the world.
-All you need (in addition to your tablet) is a Slingbox.
+All you need (in addition to your tablet) is a Slingbox or similar system.